We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Rhode Island

-The company also states people will receive their test results within 48 hours of sample collection.
-Additionally, the service’s tests are eligible for HSA payments, while Walk-In Labs claims it will price-match any cheaper tests.
+The company also states people generally receive their test results within 48 hours of sample collection, although some tests may take longer.
+Additionally, the service’s tests are eligible for Health Savings Cards, while Walk-In Labs claims it will price-match any cheaper tests.

 - There is a wide variety of tests available.